swiftfr13/MI50-gfx906-Windows/README.md

 # MI50-gfx906-Windows
 Guide on running Radeon Instinct MI50 32GB as a normal GPU in Windows

+## Things to know before you install
+# This only works on the 32gb version of the Radeon Instinct MI50, and doing this on the 16gb version will probably result in bricking your GPU.
+There are already a lot of guides on flashing the 16gb version so use that instead
+- As far as I'm concerned, there are two 'official' and one unofficial version of the 32gb version of the MI50.
+The official version has P/N that either ends with '1413'/'1711' and have multiple stickers on the corner of the backplate, while the unofficial ones have one sticker on the backplate and have less cores.
+I don't know if it works on the unofficial version since both of my cards were the 1413 variant.
+- There are multiple rom options that can be flashed, but searching on Chinese forums using a translator, they say that the v420 rom should be the best since it has support for UEFI, ReBAR, display output in Windows, and has support for PCIE 4.
+While the other options such as the Apple rom lacks some features and is less stable, so there is no reason to run the other version of the bios unless it's specifically needed.

 ## Host Environment
 - Linux install
 - Windows install